sba-workspace/interview-prep-gpt/README.md

 # InterviewPrepGPT

 **InterviewPrepGPT** is an AI-powered behavioral interview coach that helps users practice mock interview questions and receive real-time feedback.
-It features a chat-style interface, voice input support, and GPT-based feedback leveraging few-shot prompt chaining and memory components.
+It features voice input support, and GPT-based feedback leveraging few-shot prompt chaining and memory components.

 ---